aws-samples/contact-center-genai-agent/README.md

 ## Deploy the [AWS CloudFormation](https://aws.amazon.com/cloudformation) stacks

-### *Step 1: Stage the CloudFormation stack artifacts*

-The Knowledge Base, Hallucination Detection, and RAG Solution stacks require [AWS Lambda](https://aws.amazon.com/lambda/) code to be staged in an S3 bucket.

-Either using the [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) or in the [AWS Management Console](https://aws.amazon.com/console/), create an S3 bucket, for example "blog-artifacts-(your-account-number)".

-You will need to build the distribution artifacts from source.
-To do this, open a terminal window in each of the subfolders in the [src](./src) folder, and execute the "publish.sh" script.
-Alternatively, there is a "publish-all.sh" script you can run in the [src](./src) folder which will run them all.
-These publish.sh scripts create the Python zip files for the four Lambda functions (as well as Lambda layers where needed).  _Note: You will need to have [pip](https://pypi.org/project/pip/) installed to run these scripts._

-Then once the artifacts are created, upload them from the "dist" folder to the S3 bucket.
-You will need to upload four folders:

-- **connect**: support for the CloudFormation custom resource that adds a contact flow into your Amazon Connect instance

-- **hallucinations**: the Python code for the Lambda function that performs asynchronous hallucination detection

-- **lex**: the Python code for the Lambda function that serves as a fulfillment function for the sample [Amazon Lex](https://aws.amazon.com/lex) bot, as well as a Lambda layer with the latest boto3 APIs

-- **opensearch**: support for the CloudFormation custom resource that creates the index in the OpenSearch Serverless collection

 ### *Step 2: Deploy the Knowledge Base stack*

 You will need to start with the Knowledge Base stack first.
 Either via the AWS CLI or the AWS console, deploy the [infrastructure/bedrock-KB.yaml](./infrastructure/bedrock-KB.yaml) CloudFormation template.
 You will need to supply the following input parameters: